webrecorder/browsertrix/docs/deploy/local.md

     4. Install [Helm](https://helm.sh/), which can be installed with `brew install helm` (Mac) or `choco install kubernetes-helm` (Windows) or following some of the [other install options](https://helm.sh/docs/intro/install/)

-??? tip "MicroK8S (recommended for Ubuntu)"
+??? info "MicroK8S (recommended for Ubuntu)"

     For Ubuntu and other linux distros, we recommend using MicroK8S for both local deployment and production.